-Day 5: Siem Reap - Phnom Penh
+Day 4: Siem Reap - Phnom Penh

 Depart Siem Reap and fly 1 hour to Phnom Penh, a city of attractive boulevards.
-Visit the Cambodian Royal Palace and the opulent Silver Pagoda before travelling to the National Museum with extensive artefacts on display, sightseeing today will involve approximately 3 hours on foot.
+Visit the Cambodian Royal Palace and the opulent Silver Pagoda before travelling to the National Museum, home to an extensive number of artefacts.
+Sightseeing today will involve approximately 3 hours on foot.

-Phnom Penh - The capital of the Kingdom of Cambodia is built around four river arms formed by a sharp curve in the Mekong River near the junctions of the Bassac and the Tonle Sap tributaries.
+Phnom Penh - The capital of the Kingdom of Cambodia is built around four river arms formed by a sharp curve in the Mekong River, near the junctions of the Bassac and the Tonle Sap tributaries.
 This charming city has a pleasant blend of oriental and colonial architecture, but reminders of a troubled past are also evident.

-The Royal Palace - Built in 1866 by the French these ornate buildings are the official residence of the reigning Cambodian royal family and King Sihamoni.
-View the Throne Hall and Silver Pagoda.
+The Royal Palace - Built in 1866 by the French, these ornate buildings are the official residence of the reigning Cambodian royal family and King Sihamoni.

-Silver Pagoda - This concrete and marble structure includes a floor with over 5,000 silver tiles each weighing 1kg.
-Famous artefacts include a 90kg solid gold Buddha made in 1907 and an Emerald Buddha said to be made of baccarat crystal.
+Silver Pagoda - This concrete and marble structure includes a floor with over 5,000 silver tiles, each a kilo in weight.
+Famous artefacts include a 90kg solid gold Buddha, made in 1907, and the Emerald Buddha; opinions differ as to whether the latter is made of emerald, jade, or French Baccarat Crystal.

-National Museum - Housing the world's finest collection of Khmer pottery, bronzes and sculptures dating from the 4th century.
+National Museum - Home to one of the world's finest collections of Khmer pottery, bronzes and sculptures dating from the 4th century.

-Day 6: Phnom Penh - Saigon Meals: B, L, D
+Day 5: Phnom Penh - Saigon Meals: B, L